Osama Silwadi

-Osama Silwadi (14 Feb.
-1973 in Ramallah), a Palestinian photojournalist, visual storyteller, archivist and folklorist.
+Osama Silwadi (born 14 February 1973 in Ramallah) is a Palestinian photojournalist, visual storyteller, archivist and folklorist.
 He started his professional career in 1991.
 During the first Palestinian Intifada, he faced difficulties and challenges and was in danger as he worked in the conflict areas.
 In October 2006, Osama was seriously injured by a stray bullet during a march in the center of Ramallah, which resulted in paralysis of the lower limbs.
 Silwadi has won titles inspired by his work in documenting the Palestinian heritage, including "The Eye of Palestine" and the "Palestinian Heritage documentor".

-His Work
+Work

 At the age of nineteen, he started working with several local press organizations, then moved to work with the French Press Agency (AFP) for four years.
 He joined Reuters for more than five years.
-Silwadi also was a major photographer in the Palestinian territories for the French agency Gamma.
+Silwadi also was a photographer in the Palestinian territories for the French agency Gamma.
 In 2004, he founded the Apollo Agency, the first Palestinian photography agency.
 In 2009, he founded and edited the "Wamid" magazine.
 Silwaid was a consultant for the Yasser Arafat Foundation from 2008 to 2015.

-Silwadi participated on the jury of several photography awards and contests, such as "Youth Eyes on the Silk Road" organized by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+Silwadi participated on the jury of photography awards and contests, such as "Youth Eyes on the Silk Road" organized by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 In addition, Silwadi was the chief arbiter of the Wiki Loves Monuments conducted by the Wikimedians of the Levant user group in 2017 and 2018.

 In addition to Photojournalism, Silwadi has worked on documenting the daily life of the Palestinian people through many stories and record documentary projects, where Osama directed towards a project to constrain the Palestinian heritage in a way takes care of the photographed history of the Palestinian people.

 Silwadi's photos were published in leading international newspapers and magazines during his tenure, such as National Geographic, Time and Newsweek.
 Silwadi has held many local and international exhibitions, including in Palestine, Jordan, Egypt, United Arab Emirates, Italy, United States and France.